Amateur Radio Emergency Service: Organizational structure

 The next higher level of coordination is the optional District Emergency Coordinator (DEC).
 This person coordinates the operation of several local county or city ARES groups and reports to the Section Emergency Coordinator in those sections where the span of control would otherwise be too large.
 A DEC may have one or more Assistant District Emergency Coordinators serving them.

 Leading the structure is the Section Emergency Coordinator, or SEC.
 This person is appointed by the elected Section Manager and is responsible for emergency communications in their section.
 An SEC may have one or more Assistant SECs serving to assist them.
 In the U.S., a Section is one of 71 geographic administrative areas of the ARRL.
 It is either a state or in more densely populated areas of the U.S., a portion of a state.

 In Canada, the ARES is coordinated overall by the Radio Amateurs of Canada (RAC) Field Services Organization which has eight (8) Sections: Alberta, British Columbia/Yukon, Manitoba, Maritimes (consisting of Prince Edward Island, Nova Scotia, and New Brunswick), Newfoundland/Labrador, Ontario, Quebec, and Saskatchewan.
 As is the case in the U.S., each Section is managed by an elected Section Manager.

-In Canada, the ARES logo is a registered trademark of the Radio Amateurs of Canada Inc.(RAC).
+In Canada, the ARES logo is a registered trademark of the Radio Amateurs of Canada Inc. (RAC).

 Mutual assistance

-ARES in the U.S. has Memorandums of Understanding with organizations including the American Red Cross, National Weather Service, Department of Homeland Security, Citizen Corps, Association of Public-Safety Communications Officials-International, National Communications System, National Association of Radio and Telecommunications Engineers Inc., Salvation Army, Society of Broadcast Engineers, Quarter Century Wireless Association Inc. and REACT International Inc.
+ARES in the U.S. has Memorandums of Understanding (MOUs) with organizations including the American Red Cross, The Boy Scouts of America, National Weather Service (NWS), Department of Homeland Security (Citizen Corps), Association of Public-Safety Communications Officials-International, National Communications System (NCS), Civil Air Patrol (CAP), Salvation Army and SATERN, Federal Emergency Management Agency (FEMA), National Volunteer Organizations Active In Disaster (NVOAD), United States Power Squadrons, Quarter Century Wireless Association Inc, SAFECOM, and REACT International Inc.

 Often these memorandums illustrate a common and united sense of purpose between ARES and another organization.
-However, Memorandums of Understanding with the American Red Cross, the National Weather Service, the Salvation Army and others lay out the general guidelines for organization and coordination between agencies in times of emergency.
+However, Memorandums of Understanding with the American Red Cross, the National Weather Service, the Salvation Army, and others lay out the general guidelines for organization and coordination between agencies in times of emergency.

 ARES of the Radio Amateurs of Canada have MOUs with the Canadian Red Cross Society and PERCS, the British Columbia Provincial Emergency Radio Communication Service.